stackblitz/docs/docs/enterprise/installation/air-gapped-installs.md

 For the air gapped installations, you will need:

-- the access to a container image registry where images from the air gapped bundled will be mirrored and re-tagged,
+- the access to a container image registry where images from the air gapped bundle will be mirrored and re-tagged,
 - an enterprise license with air gapping enabled; contact [enterprise@stackblitz.com](mailto:enterprise@stackblitz.com) if you need one.

 ## Downloading Releases for Installation